 This is really it!
 A very, very high-level overview of what email marketing is, the main types of emails you can send, when to send them, and whether or not they should be broadcasted or automated.

-Using this information, you can proceed on digging deeper into email marketing and making the most out of it to increase user awareness, conversion, and customer loyalty for your business.
+Using this information, you can proceed with digging deeper into email marketing and making the most out of it to increase user awareness, conversion, and customer loyalty for your business.